 - click on autoship at checkout and get at least 5% off + recurring shipments of Barlean’s at the frequency of your choosing!

-- You can also try your local health food store or Walmart, Target, or Amazon.
+- You can also try your local health food store, Walmart, Target.

-- If purchasing online from Walmart, Target, or Amazon, just type in “Barlean’s” in the search bar.
+- If purchasing online from Walmart or Target, just type in “Barlean’s” in the search bar.

 Follow Barlean’s on social media to stay up-to-date with products, news, and special discounts!

 I truly hope that these recipes using Barlean’s fish oil and other products have inspired you to find creative ways to use them.
-Continue making sure you get an adequate amount of omega-3’s from all sources and your heart will thank you. 🥰
+Though they taste amazing alone as well!
+Continue making sure you get an adequate amount of omega-3s from all sources and your heart will thank you. 🥰

 - Broiled Salmon with Marmalade Dijon Glaze